Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

   - If the instancer is a prototype, the instances it would indirectly draw through instances of itself drawn by other instancers will NOT be highlighted
 - Selecting a parent prim of a point instancer
   - (same as selecting a point instancer in its entirety)

+### Implementation for prototype selection

+We simply do as for a regular selection, and override the original prim's display style to draw as a wireframe-on-surface representation.

 ### Current limitations